Dafna: History

 Early Roman pottery fragments have been found in an excavation in Dafna.
-A place called Daphne was mentioned in this vicinity by Josephus.

 Edward Robinson, who visited in 1852, identified Daphne with a "low mound of rubbish with cut stones, evidently the remains of a former town" called Difneh that he encountered while riding south from Tel el-Qadi to Mansura.
-He noted that the land for some distance south was called Ard Difneh.

 The Survey of Western Palestine identified Daphne with Khirbet Dufnah, meaning "the ruin of Daphne (oleander)".

 An Arab settlement was founded sometime between 1858 and 1878.
 Difnah was listed as a village by the Mandate government in 1924.
 At the time of the 1931 census, Dafna had 66 occupied houses and a population of 318 Muslims and one Christian.
 At the beginning of 1939, the village was pillaged by bedouin, causing most of the population to leave.
 The land was soon purchased by the Jewish National Fund.
 The JNF was represented in the negotiations by the same man, Kamel Hussein, who had earlier led the raid on Tel-Hai in which Josef Trumpeldor was killed.

 The original Jewish residents were immigrants mostly from Poland and Lithuania.
 By the 1944/45 statistics, Dafna had a population of 380 Jews with a total land area of 2,663 dunams, of which Jews owned 2,189 dunams.
 Of this, a total of 2,385 dunams of land were irrigated or used for plantations, 5 dunums were used for cereals; while 50 dunams were classified as built-up (or Urban) area.

 In 1947, it had a population of 600.
 During early 1947 Palmach Officer Moshe Kelman was ordered by the Haganah High Command to supervise the execution and burial of a Jew accused of collaborating with the British.
 The execution took place at Kibbutz Dafna.